techidaily/site-windows11/source/_posts/remedy-the-already-in-use-local-device-name-mistake-on-pcs.md

  Reinitializing the browser is different from simply closing and reopening the browser window.
 It is a much more forceful solution to clearing any browser settings that may be in conflict.

- Learn how to optimize and get the most from your computer with these[essential Windows performance tips](https://www.makeuseof.com/tag/windows-10-faster-performance/) .
+ Learn how to optimize and get the most from your computer with these [essential Windows performance tips](https://www.makeuseof.com/tag/windows-10-faster-performance/) .

 ## 5 Delete the MountPoints Registry Key

  If none of the above solutions have fixed the problem, you can try deleting the MountPoints registry key as a last resort.
 This key stores data about USB and other removable drives.
 Deleting the key can sometimes resolve conflicts in drive letter assignments.

-1. Deleting the MountPoints key shouldn't cause problems, but it is best to[back up the Registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) just in case.
+1. Deleting the MountPoints key shouldn't cause problems, but it is best to [back up the Registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) just in case.
 Do this before you continue.
 2. Open the Registry Editor by searching for it in Windows Search.
 3. Navigate to **HKEY\_CURRENT\_USER\\Software\\Microsoft\\Windows\\CurrentVersion\\Explorer** .
 ![delete mountpoints in the Registry](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/delete-mountpoints.jpg)